 Compared to traditional turf grass lawns they:

-- Provide a diversity of native plants that supports increased biodiversity for pollinators and other invertebrates
+- Provide a diversity of native plants that supports over four times more biodiversity for pollinators and other invertebrates.

 - Require minimal mowing, which reduces the amount of gas used and greenhouse emissions from lawnmowers.